 If you have FT4 in upper third of range, and still do not have FT3 around midrange, then you convert poorly.
 You can also divide FT3 with FT4.
 The number you get should lie over 0,24.
 Under, and your conversion is not good enough.
 For instance, FT3 5 pmol/L divided with FT4 10 pmol/L = 0,26.
 Good conversion.
 Way too low FT4 though.

 Under 0,24, and you will in most cases need some T3 containing medicine.
 Unless raising the T4 dose will suffice.

 You can seeit in figur 2.
 In the two columns to the right, you see RT3 leveles on a low and a high dose T4 medicine 50 and 400 mcg.
 You can see, RT3 is much higher on the high dose.
 And on a low dose, a hypothyroid person does not have enough T4 to make RT3 from.
 It’s the same for the unmedicated hypothyroid.
 BUT 400 mcg is a mega dose.
 Not many take that much T4 medicine.
 But it does tell us something about the tendency, at least.
 FT3 should have been included as well.

 Like I have mentioned above, in case of acute illness, the body loweres it’s metabolisme in order to save energy.
 FT3 can get low, RT3 increases while FT4 can stay normal.
 FT4 can also decrease.
 TSH can stay the same, become a little elevated or go down.

 I have gotten the info in this section for the most part from this article “Abnormalities of Thyroid Hormone Metabolism during Systemic Illness”, link to the article.

-How the TSH level can be very misleading
+How TSH can be very misleading

 Why does not TSH always become elevated as FT3 decreases?